run-ai/docs/docs/Researcher/user-interface/workspaces/blocks/Persistent-Volume-Chain.md

 There are two different ways of creating data source of type PVC:

-1. **Existing PVC** \- Data source of type PVC using an existing PVC in the cluster
+1. **Existing PVC**&mdash;Data source of type PVC using an existing PVC in the cluster
-1. **New PVC** \- Data source of type PVC by creating a new pvc in the cluster
+1. **New PVC**&mdash;Data source of type PVC by creating a new pvc in the cluster
 ![](img/10-pvc.png)

+!!!
+NOTE
-**NOTE**: If there are no existing PVCs that Run:ai has visibility or authorization to use, this option is disabled in the Run:ai platform.
+    If there are no existing PVCs that Run:ai has visibility or authorization to use, this option is disabled in the Run:ai platform.
 For details on providing visibility and authorization, see below Existing PVC.

 ## Existing PVC